 Return of Portfolios.
 Application documents (pages 1 through 6) remain the property of the College of Architecture and Environmental Design.
 However, the remaining portfolio is returned after the admissions review, provided the applicant encloses a self-addressed return mailer with sufficient prepaid postage.
-Portfolios may be claimed in person after July 1, 1995.
+Portfolios may be claimed in person after July 1, 1997.
 If the applicant provides written permission, another person may claim the portfolio.
 After one year, unclaimed portfolios are discarded.
 While care is taken in handling the portfolios, no liability for lost or damaged materials is assumed by the college or school.

-Advising for the lower-division curriculum is provided through the college academic advisor.
+Advising for the lower-division curriculum is provided through a college academic advisor.
 Advising for the upper-division curriculum is provided by the school director and faculty advisors.

-The Bachelor of Science in Planning degree requires the following minimum number of hours of required and approved courses for its majors.
+The Bachelor of Science in Planning degree requires a total of 120 semester hours, as shown below.